animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 If you live on the equator, then the effect is strongest.

 - **If you want to change the weight of an object, all you have to do is move it!** Oh, that sounds reminiscent of something more general...
 No wait.
 More special.
-But instead of time dilation and length contraction, we now have anisotropic weight perturbations based on latitude, and velocity is independent.
+But instead of time dilation and length contraction, we now have anisotropic weight perturbations based on latitude (and velocity is independent).